 3. It is impossible to be neutral with these virtues.
 We seem either eager to have them or eager to avoid them.

-4. Because of #3, we must be resolute in choosing, resolving, intending, and determining to have faith, hope, and love.
+4. Because of #3, we must be resolute in choosing, determining, intending, and resolving to have faith, hope, and love.
 Or else we default to a *disposition* of cynicism, suspicion, and lovelessness.

 5. Resolve isn’t enough to change our deepest desires.
 We need God to recreate and shepherd our hearts.
 “I will remove the heart of stone from your flesh and give you a heart of flesh.”
 (Ezekiel 36:25)